 If the knife is noisy or overheats, check this area to ensure the overlap guards have been properly installed.
-The hold down clip has been added to maintain close cutting tolerances, and to prevent the overlap strap from wandering.
-If this hold down is too tight, install shim washers under the hold down.
+The hold down rollers have been added to maintain close cutting tolerances, and to prevent the overlap strap from wandering.

 The overlap sections connected to the overlap strap, and the right hand knife back should be tight when the counter sunk bolts are tight.